RayPT808/The-Pacemaker/README.md

 ### Content

-- Social Media icons were taken from Font Awesome.
+- Icons were taken from Font Awesome.
-+ Testimonials from my clients were used and published with their consent.
 * For HTML and CSS validation open source validator services-  W3C,W3C CSS- were used.
-- For responsiveness test and adjusting smaller design flaws Google Developer Tools was used.
+- For responsiveness test and adjusting smaller design flaws Google Chrome Developer Tools was used.

 ### Code

 - The HTML main structure is based on CI's own boilerplate code.
-+ Code snipets from the CI's Love Running Project were used on page 1. and page 3.
-* Checkbox function was used from CI's course material "HTML essentials - Checkbox and Radio Inputs" chapter.
++ Javascript code was used and altered from codeopen.io/EricW_Jones repository.
+* Ideas of Javascript code was taken from codeopen.io/HMPD's project.
+- To create input fields and submit button HTML <input> Tag section from w3schools.com was used.
++ HTML Event Attributes section from w3schools.com was used as source.